 Tokyo Dining at Walt Disney World’s Epcot Japan Pavilion is a table service restaurant somewhat hidden.
 It doesn’t have the hoopla of the hibachi grill you’ll find at Teppan Edo.
 And it’s not as pricey as Morimoto Asia in Disney Springs.
 So what can you expect at Tokyo Dining?
-Well, with a penchant for Japanese cuisine, and something fancy every once in a while, we decided to try it out sans sushi and see what there was to actually dig or teeth into.
+Well, with a penchant for Japanese cuisine, and something fancy, we decided to try it out sans sushi and see what there was to actually dig our teeth into.

 Tokyo Dining Location and Atmosphere

 Tokyo Dining is located in the Japan Pavilion right across from the World Showcase Lagoon on the second floor of the Mitsukoshi building.
 The restaurant shares a space with Teppan Edo, with check-in at the bottom of the very tall stairs leading into the building.
 Unlike Biergarten or Teppan Edo you don’t share a table with other guests.
-This is a fancier experience with softer lighting, less fanfare and very attentive staff.
+This is a fancier experience with softer lighting, less fanfare, and very attentive staff.
 A true perk of our visit was that we got this lovely corner table with this view in the picture below.
 Just gorgeous.
-And if we had timed our dinner a little later we could have stayed to watch Illuminations: Reflections of Earth from this spot.
+And if we had timed our dinner a little later we could have stayed to watch the evening digital show at EPCOT right from our table.

 Tokyo Dining Dinner Options